morgangiraud/ecvd-php/finaltest/finaltest.md

   - Write a `uploadFile` function which takes as arguments ($filename) and copy the temprorary file in a secure folder
     - Throw an exception if an error happened
     - If it succeed returns two value: `filename` and `extension`
-    - Check that you update the link between the file and the user in the database
 - In `functions.php`, under the namespace `ECVChat\DB`
   - Write a `updateUserImage` function which takes as arguments (userId, filename, path, extension) and return the imageId if it succeeds
     - Throw an exception is an error happen
     - Use a transaction
     - Use prepare statements
 - Update the user session with the photo_url
-  - Update your code on hthe login part to join the image table
+  - Update your code on the login part to join the image table
   - add the `photo_url` field in the session only if it exists
   - Display it in the profile page